bluebrown/moby-ingress/README.md

     image: nginx
     deploy:
       replicas: 2
+      # service labels are added under the deploy key
       labels:
         # the ingress class of the manager
         ingress.class: haproxy
-        # the application port inside the container,
+        # the application port inside the container (default: 80)
-        # the first private port is used if not specified
         ingress.port: "80"
         # rules are merged with corresponding frontend
         # the service name is used available in go template format